 Tacos and pasta are my go-to quick and easy dinners.
-Why it took me so long to arrive at easy Taco Pasta—a creamy, cheesy, and nutritious mashup that combines the best of the two—I can’t say for certain, but I’m happy to be making up for lost time, especially since this healthy pasta recipe cooks in ONE PAN.
+Why it took me so long to arrive at Taco Pasta—a creamy, cheesy, and hearty mashup that combines the best of the two—I can’t say for certain, but I’m happy to be making up for lost time, especially since this easy taco pasta recipe cooks in ONE PAN.

+- One-Pot Dinner.
 A cheesy blend of whole grain pasta noodles, ground chicken, fresh veggies, and other taco-centric ingredients like spices, salsa, and black beans, this entire dinner cooks in the same skillet, including the noodles.
+(My Skillet Lasagna and Taco Skillet are also great ways to put your skillet to use!)

 5 Star Review